-According to FDA guideline (Guidance for Industry, Analytical Procedures and Methods Validation, FDA, 2000), a Stability Indicating Method (SIM) is defined as a validated analytical peptide testing procedure that accurate and precisely measure active ingredients (drug substance or drug product) free from process impurities, excipients and degradation products.
+According to FDA guidelines (Guidance for Industry, Analytical Procedures and Methods Validation, FDA, 2000), a Stability Indicating Method (SIM) is defined as a validated analytical peptide testing procedure that accurately and precisely measure active ingredients (drug substance or drug product) free from process impurities, excipients and degradation products.
 The FDA recommends that all assay procedures for stability should be stability indicating.
 The main objective of a stability indicating method is to monitor results during stability studies in order to guarantee safety, efficacy and quality.
 It represents also a powerful tool when investigating out-of-trend (OOT)) or out-of-specification (OOS) results in quality control processes.

 Step 1: Generation of degraded samples for testing selectivity of the method

 Stress tests should generate representative samples to assess drug substance and drug product stability, provide information about possible degradation pathway and demonstrate the stability indicating the power of the analytical procedures applied.
 Determination of Limit of Quantification (LoQ) in close relation to the determination of the amount of degradation is the evaluation of Limit of Detection (LoD) and Limit of Quantification (LoQ) of the method.
 These limits should be closely related to the Reporting, Identification

 Step 2: method development (manipulating and evaluating selectivity/specificity)